-Some foreign influence laws not only have registration requirements, but also ban those who would have to register from engaging in certain activities.
-For example, Nicaragua's foreign agents law bans those registered from intervening on topics of internal or external policy, while proposals in Bulgaria and Republika Srpska ban those covered from engaging in vaguely defined "political activities."
+Some foreign influence laws not only have registration requirements, but also ban those who would have to register from engaging in certain activity.
+For example, Nicaragua's foreign agents law bans those registered from intervening on topics of internal or external policy, while proposals in Bulgaria in 2024 and Republika Srpska in 2023 would ban those covered from engaging in vaguely defined "political activities".
 Bulgaria's proposal additionally bans those registered with engaging in activity in schools or universities or taking part in any public procurement.
+In Peru, a 2024 proposal would ban the use of covered funds for "acts that affect public order, public or private property, citizen security, national defense and internal order."
+These terms are not defined, creating confusion about how covered resources could be used.